Community Guidelines

 7. Harmful misinformation

 Relationship to gender-affirming healthcare.
 To be explicit: sharing medical information about gender-affirming care that aligns with established medical consensus is not misinformation.
 Advocacy for access to gender-affirming healthcare is not misinformation.
 Personal accounts of gender-affirming care experiences are not misinformation.
-See Section 2.2 for our full policy on this topic.
+See Section 2.2 for the full policy on this topic.

 8. Privacy violations